SyedUmaidAhmed/AI-Agents-Based-Project-Management/README.md

 # AI-Agents-Based-Project-Management
 This project is basically the automation of our company Asana platform through Access token and Developer API's

-# Project Title
+# LLM Based AI Agents

-Objective is to create a simple Q/A bot by using RAG technique in an LLM like OpenAI Llama or Mistral.
-Create a simple Q/A bot that will answer user's questions from a given knowledge.
-To store the knowledge use Vector Database and embeddings.
-Use LLM to answer user questions in natural language.
+LLM agents are advanced AI systems designed for creating complex text that needs sequential reasoning.
+They can think ahead, remember past conversations, and use different tools to adjust their responses based on the situation and style needed.

-## Getting Started
+## Introduction
-Developers have divided the Tasks into three main Sections
+AI agents are autonomous intelligent systems performing specific tasks without human intervention.
+Organizations use AI agents to achieve specific goals.

 ### Prerequisites

-You need to have an OpenAI key for the purpose of generating embeddings.
-While running the code, in order to save the Key for Public Disposal.
-First Create the Environment.
-Then Save the Key There.
+You need to have an OpenAI key for the purpose of using LLMs.
+Install the requirements.txt file first and setup the environment file.
+Add ASANA access token and OpenAI_API_KEY and project/workspace ID.
+I have provided sample files of environment.

 ```
 nano .env